cosc140-s22/cosc140-lab3/README.md

  * What did you think about it?
 What was good?
 What could be improved?

-## Grade and feedback
+## Feedback

-Once you commit and submit your work to Github, I'll update this section with feedback and grading info.
+Once you commit and submit your work to Github, I'll update this section with feedback.